Assistance programs Macon County Illinois.

 Assistance from the Decatur-Macon County Opportunities Corporation

-This non-profit, community action agency offers low to moderate income families and individuals several free resources and services.
+This non-profit, community action agency offers low to moderate income families and individuals several free resources and social services.
+There is also grant money in Deatur Illinois and other programs.

 Training and Education Programs : Provide individuals with access to various job training and resources to help people get jobs.
 Including computer training, resume review, and more.